Skip to main content

 Washington State Nursing Jurisprudence Module

-Learn about nursing laws and regulations, and the Nursing Commision in Washington state.
+Learn about nursing laws and regulations, and the Washington State Board of Nursing in Washington state.

 • Washington state nursing history, laws, and regulations.

-• The Nursing Commision (NCQAC) and our role in protecting public health and safety.
+• About the Nursing Commission (NCQAC) and our role in protecting public health and safety.

 • Specific functions of the Nursing Commission related to education, licensing, practice, and discipline.